MATRIX: Mask Track Alignment for Interaction-aware Video Generation: MATRIX Framework

 \section{MATRIX Framework}

-Sec.~\ref{sec:analysis} identifies a small set of interaction-dominant layers whose video-to-text and video-to-video attentions exhibit high AAS and align well with human-verified success.
-This analysis motivates \textbf{MATRIX}, which introduces Semantic Grounding Alignment (SGA) and Semantic Propagation Alignment (SPA) losses that directly align attention maps in the interaction-dominant layers with ground-truth instance mask tracks.
+Sec.~\ref{sec:analysis} identifies a small set of interaction-dominant layers whose attentions correlate strongly with semantic grounding and propagation.
+This analysis motivates MATRIX, which introduces Semantic Grounding Alignment (SGA) and Semantic Propagation Alignment (SPA) losses that directly align attention with ground-truth instance mask tracks.

-\paragraph{Baseline Architecture.} Building on CogVideoX-5B-I2V~\citep{yang2024cogvideox} with LoRA~\citep{hu2021loralowrankadaptationlarge}, the model conditions on noise latent $z_t$, the first RGB frame $x_0$, a first-frame multi-instance ID map $I_0$ with stable IDs, and prompt $P$ whose tokens mark subject, verb, and object.
-We extend the input projection to accept $x_0$ and $I_0$ by channel-wise concatenation with the latent.
-Here $I_0$ is the palette-indexed aggregation of per-instance binary masks $\{M^0_k\}$, so each ID $k$ keeps a fixed color across the clip.
-This grounds identities at the start of generation, and gives users explicit control over targets at inference, since $I_0$ can be obtained by off-the-shelf segmentors~\citep{ravi2024sam2segmentimages}.
+\paragrapht{Baseline Architecture.} Building on CogVideoX-5B-I2V~\citep{yang2024cogvideox} with LoRA~\citep{hu2021loralowrankadaptationlarge}, the model conditions on noise latent $z_t$, the first RGB frame $x_0$, a first-frame multi-instance ID map $I_0$ with stable IDs, and prompt $P$ whose tokens mark subject, verb and object.
+We extend the input projection to ingest $x_0$ and $I_0$ by channel-wise concatenation with the latent.
+Here $I_0$ is the palette-indexed aggregation of per-instance binary masks $\{M^k_0\}$, so each ID $k$ keeps a fixed color across the clip.
+This grounds identities at generation start, and gives users explicit control over targets at inference, since $I_0$ can be obtained by off-the-shelf segmentors~\citep{ravi2024sam2segmentimages}.